microbus-io/fabric/docs/tech/codegen.md

 ## Versioning

 The code generator tool calculates a hash of the source code of the microservice.
 Upon detecting a change in the code, the tool increments the version number of the microservice, storing it in `version-gen.go`.
-The version number is used to differentiate among different builds of the microservice.
+The version number is used to identify different builds of the microservice.

 ## Generated Code Structure